 The Berlin Area School District understands that changing school schedules can be challenging for families, so the administrators formed a community partnership with the Boys and Girls Club of the Tri-County Area to open the Sparks Club CLC on late-start days for elementary students and regular Club activities for middle school students.
 The Club will offer enrichment activities and breakfast during this time.
 “The Club welcomes this opportunity to collaborate with the Berlin Area School District, to provide families with a safe, educational and fun place for students before school,” said Jason Presto, Executive Director of the Boys and Girls Club of the Tri-County Area.
 Late Start programming will be offered free-of-charge to all families and students will be bused from the Club to school at 8:40 am.
 Sparks Club is for students ages 6 to 5th grade.

 Additionally, Clay Lamberton will also offer Cougar Care which is designed for working parents of young children.
 Cougar Care is structured supervision provided at Clay Lamberton beginning at 7:30 am.
 There is a $15 fee per month for all participants.
 Breakfast will be served at 8:40 am for students who participate in Cougar Care.
 Cougar Care is open to all Clay Lamberton students in Kindergarten through 5th grade.

 Why is the school district not offering the programming at the school instead of at the Club?

 The Club is already set up to provide for enrichment programming.
 Additionally, teachers and other staff will be using their classrooms for the professional development opportunities, so space constraints will not allow the school district to offer programming at school.

 How much does this cost our family to go to the Club?

-All middle and high school students can attend the Club during late-starts as a “Thursday only member,” free-of-charge.
+All Clay Lamberton and middle school students can attend the Club during late-starts as a “Wednesday only member,” free-of-charge.
 All students who attend will need a parent-signed release on file however.
-This release will be available during online registration in July.

 How does breakfast work?